 With so many reviews out there nowadays, it must be a minefield for New Zealand online casino players to know what is the best.
 One review site will list its best and others may have one or two among their picks, but there appears to be no rhyme or reason on why they are making the Prezzy Card online casino top list.
-For the record, just about all online casinos should be safe to use a Prezzy Card because anyone not using the MasterCard and Visa payment gateway will be committing commercial suicide in any enterprise.
+For the record, just about all online casinos should be safe using a Prezzy Card because anyone not using the MasterCard and Visa payment gateway will commit commercial suicide in any enterprise.

 Needless to say, this best list isn’t an exhaustive one because our tireless team of reviewers is always updating and adding to its archives other reputable and trustworthy operators.
 Here’s our best list (in alphabetical order):

-The hallmark of any payment provider is one that doesn’t hide its fees.
-Just hit this Prezzy Card fees link to find out the nuts and bolts of what New Zealanders may incur on using it.
-If you’re poor for time, then don’t sweat it because our dedicated review team have done the hard yards, so you can allocate your precious minutes on playing at Prezzy Card online casinos.
-When we visited the site, the levies pertaining to consumer website and retail partners had been effective from November 27, 2020, with ePay NZ reserving the right to alter fees on a 14-day notice.
+The hallmark of any payment provider does not hide its fees.
+Just hit these Prezzy Card fees link to find out the nuts and bolts of what New Zealanders may incur on using it.
+If you’re poor for time, then don’t sweat it because our dedicated review team have done the hard yards, so you can allocate your precious minutes to playing at Prezzy Card online casinos.
+When we visited the site, the levies about consumer websites and retail partners had been effective from November 27, 2020, with ePay NZ reserving the right to alter fees on a 14-day notice.